theodorejb/peachy-sql/README.md

 You can then call `query()` and any of the shorthand methods as needed, before committing or rolling back the transaction with `commit()` or `rollback()`.

+### Arbitrarily large bulk inserts

+SQL Server allows a maximum of 1,000 rows to be inserted at a time, and limits individual queries to 2,099 or fewer bound parameters.
+MySQL supports a maximum of 65,536 bound parameters per query.
+These limits can be easily reached when attempting to bulk-insert hundreds or thousands of rows at a time.
+To avoid these limits, PeachySQL automatically splits large bulk insert queries into batches to efficiently handle any number of rows.
+The default limits (listed above) can be customized via the "maxBoundParams" and "maxInsertRows" options.

 ### Other methods and options

 The database connection can be swapped out at any time with `setConnection()`, and `setOptions()` and `getOptions()` methods allow PeachySQL options to be changed and retrieved at will.

-In addition to the "table", "columns", and SQL Server-specific "idCol" options mentioned above, there is a MySQL-specific "autoIncrementIncrement" option which can be used to set the interval between successive auto-incremented values in the table (defaults to 1).
+In addition to the previously mentioned options, there is a MySQL-specific "autoIncrementIncrement" option which can be used to set the interval between successive auto-incremented values in the table (defaults to 1).
 This option is used to determine the array of insert IDs for bulk-inserts, since MySQL only provides the first insert ID.

 ## Author